Usyk to put WBC title on line against kickboxer Verhoeven at pyramids of Egypt

 "But staying at the top for that long didn't take away from the hunger, it strengthened it.
 Usyk is the undisputed in boxing.
 That's the kind of challenge that motivated me.
 Undisputed versus undisputed."

-Verhoeven has sparred in the past with former champion Tyson Fury and had one professional bout in 2014 which he won by a knockout.
+Verhoeven has sparred in the past with former champion Tyson Fury, and had one professional bout in 2014 which he won by a knockout, but fighting Usyk for a world title looks a mismatch on paper.

+The Dutchman announced his departure from kickboxing last November after 76 fights and 66 wins.

+Fury, who has his own comeback fight in April, and fellow Briton and former champion Anthony Joshua have also been involved in 'crossover' fights in the past with both fighting UFC heavyweight champion Francis Ngannou.